Average Weather in Mumbai India

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.5 months, from March 6 to May 20, with an average daily incident shortwave energy per square meter above 6.7 kWh.
 The brightest day of the year is April 10, with an average of 7.1 kWh.

 The darker period of the year lasts for 2.4 months, from June 14 to August 26, with an average daily incident shortwave energy per square meter below 5.3 kWh.
 The darkest day of the year is July 24, with an average of 4.8 kWh.

 Average Daily Incident Shortwave Solar Energy

-	For the purposes of this report, the geographical coordinates of Mumbai are 19.073 deg latitude, 72.883 deg longitude, and 30 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Mumbai are 19.073 deg latitude, 72.883 deg longitude, and 30 ft elevation.

-	The topography within 2 miles of Mumbai contains only modest variations in elevation, with a maximum elevation change of 223 feet, and an average elevation above sea level of 29 feet.
-Within 10 miles contains very significant variations in elevation (1,473 feet).
-Within 50 miles contains extreme variations in elevation (4,124 feet).
+The topography within 2 miles of Mumbai contains only modest variations in elevation, with a maximum elevation change of 223 feet and an average elevation above sea level of 29 feet.
+Within 10 miles contains only modest variations in elevation (1,473 feet).
+Within 50 miles contains very significant variations in elevation (4,124 feet).